jmrocha/asso19_project/README.md

 remove doc 2            // removes document with id 3
 undo
 redo
 checkout 5                // moves to state with id 5
-export json         // exports current state in JSON format export xml          // exports current state in XML format show history        // outputs all the operations done show objects        // outputs drawn objects ids show documents      // outputs created documents ids translate 2 10 15   // Performs a translation (10, 15) in object 2 rotate 2 90 y       // Performs a rotation of 90 deg in object 2 create document     // Creates a new document use 2               // Use the document with id 2
+export json               // exports current state in JSON format export xml                // exports current state in XML format import /simple-draw.json  // imports document exported in JSON show history              // outputs all the operations done show objects              // outputs drawn objects ids show documents            // outputs created documents ids translate 2 10 15         // Performs a translation (10, 15) in object 2 rotate 2 90 y             // Performs a rotation of 90 deg in object 2 create document           // Creates a new document use 2                     // Use the document with id 2
 ```
 And to support concatenation of operations such as:
 ```
-draw rect 10 10 10 and draw circle 10 10 10 and export json
+draw rect 10 10 10 10 and draw circle 10 10 10 and export json
 ```

 The problem is how to parse this commands in a way that the code stays readable,